pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 ### 5. Interact with your chatbot

-Once your web app is running, you can visit the website, send prompts and see the response in real-time!
+Once your web app is running, you can visit the website at `https://vercel-git-project.vercel.app`, send prompts and see the response in real-time!

 > Figure 2.
 A prompt and response screenshot from our Katwalk Frontend
 ![chatbot-webapp](./chatbot-webapp.png)